janhq/cortex.cpp/README.md

 > ⚠️ **Cortex is currently in Development**: Expect breaking changes and bugs!

 ## About
-Cortex is an OpenAI-compatible AI engine for building LLM apps.
-It features Docker-inspired CLI and client libraries and can be used as a standalone server or an importable library.
+Cortex is an OpenAI-compatible AI engine that developers can use to build LLM apps.
+It is packaged with a Docker-inspired command-line interface and client libraries.
+It can be used as a standalone server or imported as a library.

 ## Cortex Engines
 Cortex supports the following engines: